-3.1 Particulate Monitoring
+3.1 PARTICULATE MONITORING

-Real-time air monitoring readings are obtained from upwind and downwind locations in accordance with DER-10 for community air-monitoring plan (refer to Appendix E CAMP).
+Real-time air monitoring readings are obtained from upwind and downwind locations in accordance with DER-10 for community air-monitoring.
 Daily field reports will be completed that document activities performed, equipment and manpower onsite, screening and monitoring results, general Site conditions, and weather conditions.